emaged/finalProject/README.md

 ## Description

-The idea for this application came to me when working on the CS50 fiftyville problem.
-I was writing SQL queries in the terminal and copying the text to an external editor, and this seemed like an unpractical way to view database queries.
-So i decided to make a modern web application to easily write queries to any SQLite database and view their results in an ordered and neatly displayed way.
+The idea for this application came to me when working on the CS50 Fiftyville problem.
+I was writing SQL queries in the terminal and copying the results to an external editor, and this seemed like an impractical way to view database queries.
+So I decided to make a modern web application to easily write queries to any SQLite database and view their results in an organized, neatly displayed way.

-In this short introduction I will quickly go through the functionality of the web app.
+In this short introduction, I will quickly go through the functionality of the web app.
 To set up and run the application, please read the instructions provided below.

 First, a user has to create an account.
-This creates a folder for this user where he can upload his database files to.
-In this way, every user only has acces to his own database files.
+This creates a personal folder where they can upload their database files, ensuring each user only has access to their own data.

-After logging in, the user will be presented with a main page, where he can run and clear his queries, select which database to run queries on, and view the database schemas.
-The queries are displayed in nice Bootstrap tables, and can be either individually deleted, or be deleted as a group.
+After logging in, the user will be presented with a main page, where they can run and clear their queries, select which database to run queries on, and view the database schemas.
+The queries are displayed in Bootstrap tables, and can be deleted individually or cleared as a group.

-On the File Upload page, the user can choose to upload a SQLite database (Only SQLite databases will work, with the .db, .sqlite or .sqlite3 extension), or choose to create a new database with a given filename.
+On the File Upload page, the user can choose to upload an SQLite database (only SQLite databases will work, with the `.db`, `.sqlite`, or `.sqlite3` extension), or to create a new database with a given filename.

-The Account page gives an option to change your password.
+The Account page provides an option for the user to change their password.

 ## Video Demo